Who was John Wayne Gacy?

 Gacy told the police that he would pick up male teenage runaways or male prostitutes from the Chicago Greyhound Bus Station or off the streets, and take them back to his house by either promising them money for sex, or just grabbing them by force.
 Once they got back to his house, he would handcuff them or tie them up.
 Many times he would gain their trust by putting the handcuffs on himself and with a flourish, release the locked handcuffs.
 He would then put handcuffs on the victim but refuse to show them the trick.
 Gacy would often stick clothing in their mouths to muffle their screams.
 After this, he would choke them with a rope or a board as he sexually assaulted them.
 Gacy would also keep the bodies with him for as long as decomposition would allow.

 For the next four months, more and more human remains emerged from underneath the house, some with rope still tied around their necks.
 Twenty-nine bodies were found in Gacy’s crawlspace between December 1978 and March 1979.
 The youngest identified victims were Samuel Stapleton and Michael Marino, both 14 years old; the oldest were Russell Nelson and James Mazzara, both 21 years old.
 Eight of the victims were so badly decomposed that they were never identified.
 Robert Piest’s body was discovered on the banks of the Des Plaines River on April 9.

 On February 6, 1980, Gacy’s trial began in Chicago.
-During the trial, he pleaded not guilty by reason of insanity.
-However, this plea was rejected outright.
+During the trial, he plead not guilty by reason of insanity.
+However, this plea was rejected outright by the judge.
 While on trial, Gacy joked that the only thing he was guilty of was “running a cemetery without a license.”
 At one point in the trial, Gacy’s defense also tried to claim that all 33 murders were accidental deaths as part of erotic asphyxia, but the Cook County Coroner countered this assertion with evidence that Gacy’s claim was impossible.
 He was found guilty on March 13 and sentenced to death.

 Gacy the artist